OSUSecLab/AutoVR/ts/README.md

-Make sure to run`npm install` before starting frida-compile.
+Make sure to run `npm install` which will build the index.out.js